emircan-sahin/my-notes-monorepo/README.md

 # my-notes-monorepo
-We built this project with React.js, Express.ts and MongoDB - Supported by Monorepo
+I built this project with React.js, Express.ts and MongoDB - Supported by Monorepo